Rudolph shines in rain, No. 11 Oklahoma St. beats No. 22 WVU

-Grier threw four interceptions and his streak of seven straight 300-yard passing games ended.
-Grier finished 20 of 42 for 285 yards and two TDs.
+Grier threw four interceptions, and his streak of seven straight 300-yard passing games ended.
+He finished 20 of 42 for 285 yards and two TDs.

 West Virginia (5-3, 3-2) entered the game fifth in total offense in the nation and was limited to 347 yards, 192 under its average.

-Oklahoma State: Following a 13-10 win at Texas, Gundy wanted his running game to improve, especially on first down, to set up the pass.
-After averaging 2.9 yards per rush last week, the Cowboys were solid on the ground with 246 yards.
+Oklahoma State: Following the 13-10 win at Texas , Gundy wanted his running game to improve, especially on first down, to set up the pass.
+After averaging 2.9 yards per rush last week, the Cowboys were solid on the ground, with 246 yards.